Chicago Brain Injury Lawyer

 We determine your fair traumatic brain injury settlement based on:

-If a traumatic brain injury caused the tragic death of a loved one, you may have a wrongful death case.
-If so, we may be able to help you claim unique damages.
+If a traumatic brain injury caused the tragic death of a loved one, you might have a wrongful death claim.
+If so, we may be able to help you claim special damages.
 We understand that money can never replace your loved one.
-But, it can help you recover financially, so that you can focus on healing.
+But, it can help you financially recover so that you can focus on healing.

 In most cases, we can settle the claim without needing to go to trial.
 However, if a medical malpractice settlement can’t be reached, one of the medical malpractice attorneys at Curcio law offices will be prepared to take your case to trial.

 Contact the Chicago TBI Lawyers at Curcio Law Offices